 For those moving to Germany, pets are considered part of the import of personal items and, as such, the customs authorities allow their entry in to Germany subject to the relevant paperwork being in order.
 An individual may bring a maximum of five animals with them, strictly on the understanding that they are domestic pets and not for resale.
 Additional restrictions may apply to animals that are young and not yet vaccinated.

 Note: Germany has stringent restrictions on the breeds of dogs allowed into the country.
 These decisions are made on a state-by-state basis and many are classified as "potentially dangerous".

 Dogs must be registered once in Germany and a tax (Hundesteuer) must be paid.
 The cost of the tax varies between states and must be renewed annually.
 New arrivals should register their dog at the local town hall or communal office within 30 days of arrival in Germany.
 Cats do not need to be registered.

-Germany is a member of the International Guide Dog Federation.
-Nevertheless, a guide dog must fulfil all the usual requirements regarding vaccination and identification before being allowed entry to Germany.
+A guide dog must fulfill all the usual requirements regarding vaccination and identification before being allowed entry to Germany.

-Animals are not always allowed in rented accommodation, although some landlords will make an exception for guide dogs.
+Animals are not always allowed in rented accommodation, although most landlords will make an exception for guide dogs.

 Looking for an international business opportunity?
 Why not run an AngloINFO site?

 AngloINFO is growing fast and is looking for the right people to take on regional AngloINFO franchises around the world - click here to find out more!

 AngloINFO Franchising: Be your own boss - where you want to be!